IsaacCooke/Ash/README.md

 ## Contributing
 As this is a school project, I will not be accpeting pull requests until after I have recieved my GCSE results.
 However, you are welcome to fork the repo and create your own version as long as you do not violate the license.

+## Outcome
+I submitted the project for marking in April 2023.
+I recieved a grade 9 for it.
+I am now open to accpeting pull requests if there is anything you would like to add.
+However, I will no longer contribute to the project as I have taken it as far as I want it to go.